12 Uncertainty

 \[f(x)=\underset{c}{\mathrm{argmin}}\;\;\mathbb{E}_{Y|X}[L(Y,c)\mid X=x].\]

-For many loss functions, we can theoretically derive the Bayes-optimal predictor.
-For example, if we face a regression task and measure loss with the mean-squared error, the optimal predictor is the conditional expectation of \(Y\) given \(X\), i.e. \(f=\mathbb{E}_{Y\mid X}[Y \mid X]\).
-Alternatively, if we face a classification task and use the \(0-1\) loss, the optimal predictor predicts the class with the highest conditional probability, i.e. \(\mathrm{argmax}_{y\in\mathcal{Y}}\;\;\mathbb{P}(y \mid X)\).
+For many loss functions, you can theoretically derive the Bayes-optimal predictor.
+For example, if you face a regression task and measure loss with the mean-squared error, the optimal predictor is the conditional expectation of \(Y\) given \(X\), i.e. \(f=\mathbb{E}_{Y\mid X}[Y \mid X]\).
+Alternatively, if you face a classification task and use the \(0-1\) loss, the optimal predictor predicts the class with the highest conditional probability, i.e. \(\mathrm{argmax}_{y\in\mathcal{Y}}\;\;\mathbb{P}(y \mid X)\).

-Aleatoric, epistemic uncertainty, and why we don’t like the idea of irreducible uncertainties
+Aleatoric uncertainty, epistemic uncertainty, and why we don’t like the idea of irreducible uncertainties

 While we agree that the feature selection error \(\epsilon_{feature}\) is of interest, we disagree with calling it irreducible.
 As mentioned above, including more features allows you to reduce the error in practice.
 Uncertainty must always be considered reducible or irreducible only relative to the assumptions that are considered fixed, such as the features, the model, or the data.
 Whether there is a truly irreducible uncertainty is for physicists to decide, not statisticians.

-13.5.3 Distribution uncertainty
+12.5.3 Distribution uncertainty

 The distribution error describes the difference in prediction for a given input \(x\) between the Bayes-optimal predictor \(f\) with respect to the training distribution \((X_{train},Y_{train})\) and the Bayes-optimal predictor \(f_{dep}(x)\) with respect to the deployment distribution \((X_{dep},Y_{dep})\):